wilbrinkdesign/Windows/Encrypt credentials.md

 For option 2, we use the '**Export-Clixml**' PowerShell cmdlet so that only the user who encrypted the credentials on the specific server can decrypt the credentials.

 In the scripts above, the variable '**$Cred**' becomes available.
-This variable can be used in your scripts to make, for example, a drive map.
+This variable can be used in your scripts to make, for example, a drive mapping.